alexsmithfanning/firefox-portable-autohotkey/README.md

 * Open with portable launcher support.

 These will get implemented as I learn more about AutoHotkey and have enough time.

+## Contact me

+You can contact me by my email address at: alexsmithfanning@gmail.com or on [Google+](https://plus.google.com/+AlexSmithFanning), [Reddit](https://www.reddit.com/u/alexsmithfanning), and [Twitter](https://www.twitter.com/smith464_ASF).

+I prefer Google+ since that's what I use the most, but I won't miss it if you contact me on Twitter.

+## Useful links

+These are some useful links that'll help you get what you rightfully deserve out of your paid education.
+Like unsenored Internet access.

+* For a Virtual Private Network (VPN) I'd very highly recommend [ZenMate](https://www.zenmate.com).
+They give you best effort speed which is usually around the neighborhood of about ten to twelve megabytes per second.
+They also allow you to tunnel to six different countries for free.

+* [youtube-dl](https://rg3.github.io/youtube-dl/) is a great program for downloading YouTube videos if you *really* don't want to use a VPN.
+It uses direct to URL download links so the likelyhood of wherever you're at being able to even block one is a really long stretch.
+Keep in mind though that this is against YouTube's Contect Policy. *This program runs in a terminal!*

+* The [ReactOS Project](https://www.reactos.org) has a great collection of reverse engineered software that can thwart whatever measures people have put in place to restrict you using the terminal (Command Prompt, for you layman).
+Its fully compatible with Windows 2000 and above, mimicking exactly what the terminal looks like, but being different enough that Windows doesn't know it's a terminal.

 ## License